-Add these homemade chocolate ice cream recipes to your recipe box.
-Everyone loves chocolate, and when it flavors old fashioned ice cream it tastes extra special.
+Add Grandma's old fashioned chocolate ice cream recipes to your recipe box.
+Everyone loves chocolate, and when it flavors homemade ice cream it tastes extra special.

 Chocolate remains one of the world's three most-requested flavors of ice cream.
-And when it's homemade, it has an unbeatable taste you cannot resist.
+And when you make it yourself, it has an unbeatable taste that you cannot resist.

 The White House Cook Book (1913)